Use SQL with Table Sources

 - Update a table source: PUT /v1alpha/data/table-sources/tables/{tableId}.
 For more information and code samples, see Update a table source.

-After creating a table source in Studio, you can create columns, assign column data types, and choose the primary timestamp.
+When you access a table source in the Sources room, you can create columns, assign column data types, and choose the primary timestamp.
 For more information, see Manually create a table source.

 SQL examples